meichthys/church/README.md

 Contributions are very welcome!
 If you plan any large contributions, please let me know first so we can coordinate and make the chances of a merged pull-request more likely.

 - Doctype Naming: I've generally been using a single fieldname for the doctype names when the records in the doctype have low chance of clashing.
 If there is a higher chance of clashing, I've been using multiple fields in the name along with a `{##}` auto increment.
 The number of digits in the auto-increment are just sane values that should never be exceeded.
 I then specify the Title Field in the View Settings, and check the `Show Title in LInk Fields` option.
 This mostly hides the autonumber name from the user and lets the user only see the not-so-confusing name specified in the `Title Field` (sometimes I create a custom field to concatenate values - since the `Title Field` cannot take multiple fields at once afaik.)

+## Steps for adding a new doctype:
+  - Make sure the doctype name is pre-pended with `Church `
+  - Add a doctype description on the settings tab
+  - Add fields for the doctype (if necessary add field descriptions).
+  - Add permissions for the new doctype to the `Church User` and `Church Admin` roles.
+    - After adding permisssions, export the permissions by going to the DocType and chosing ... > Customize > Action > Export Customizations.
+Select the `Church` module and check both the 'Sync on Migrate' and `Export Custom Permissions` options and lick 'Submit'.
+  - Add the doctype to the relevant workspace.
+  - If necessary, add an onboarding step & form tour to explain specific fields.
+  - If any default records for this doctype should be shipped with the app, add fixtures for them in `hooks.py`.

 ## Pre-Commit